Inertial spin waves in spin spirals: Spin-wave dispersions

 The transformation between the ferromagnetic and the antiferromagnetic state in the dispersion can also be observed when changing the spiral wave vector $\kappa$ in Fig.~\ref{fig:disp_num}(b), (c), (f), (g), (j), (k), (n), and (o).
 The Goldstone mode associated with a global shift of the phase of the spiral is observable in all panels.
 The largest influence of increasing the wave vector can be seen in the nutational band around $k_{y}a=0$ where the minimum is turned into a local maximum, and in the precessional band around $k_{y}a=\pi$ where the maximum is turned into a minimum.
+Because the inversion of the curvature happens at different wave vectors in the precessional and nutational bands, observing such an inversion could distinguish between inertial and non-inertial effects in the dynamics.
 The effect of the hard-axis anisotropy is best visible in increasing the precessional frequencies at $k_{y}a=\pi$ (Fig.~\ref{fig:disp_num}(f) and (g)).
 Increasing the collinear component $S^{y}$ is qualitatively similar to decreasing the wave vector, since both decrease the angle between the neighboring spins.
 In Fig.~\ref{fig:disp_num}(j) and (k), a non-reciprocity can be observed in the dispersion relation, i.e., the frequencies between positive and negative $k_{y}$ values differ.
+Note that the preferred propagation direction for spin waves, i.e., the lower value of the frequency between $\omega(k_{y})$ and $\omega(-k_{y})$, is opposite between precessional and nutational waves, similarly to the case of collinear configurations discussed in Ref.~\cite{Mondal2022_Inertial_wave}.
 In the considered system, the non-reciprocity has three necessary criteria: (i) a finite spiral wave vector $\kappa a\notin\{0,\pi\}$, (ii) a finite collinear component $S^{y}$, and (iii) a finite next-nearest-neighbour interaction $\rho_{\mathcal{J}}$ (cf. Fig.~\ref{fig:disp_num}(n) and (o) where the non-reciprocity vanishes).
 Note that (ii) is generally necessary for breaking the effective time-reversal symmetry of the spirals that protects the reciprocity of the dispersion.
 However, condition (i) may be weakened and the non-reciprocity observed in ferromagnetic states when the Dzyaloshinsky--Moriya interaction is pointing along the ferromagnetic orientation in a different geometry~\cite{Udvardi2009}.
 Condition (iii) is only required because of the special mathematical structure of the nearest-neighbor model~\cite{Wuhrer2023}.

 We present a comparison between the dispersion characteristics of precessional spin waves both in the presence and the absence of inertia in Fig.~\ref{fig:NoInert_disp}.
 The frequencies are decreased by the presence of inertia in all cases.
 The ratio of the frequencies in the presence and in the absence of inertia was found in Ref.~\cite{Mondal2022_Inertial_wave} to show a pronounced dependence on the wave vector in ferromagnets, while in antiferromagnets it is almost independent of the wave vector.
 In spin spirals, the dependence on the wave vector is most obvious in the case of the non-reciprocal dispersions (Fig.~\ref{fig:NoInert_disp}(j) and (k)), where the positions of the minima and maxima are also shifted.
 However, it is not possible to directly compare the precessional dispersions with and without the inertial term in experiments, and the ``bare'' values of the interaction parameters determining the shape of the dispersion are not known, either.
 Therefore, the most convincing experimental evidence of inertial dynamics would have to rely on the detection of the nutational spin waves.